micro-os-plus/micro-test-plus-xpack/README.md

 In the second case, a custom operator is used.
-To avoid interferences with other operators, it is defined in a separate namespace (which must be explicitly refered, as shown) and matches only some specific types.
+To avoid interferences with other operators, it is defined in a separate namespace (which must be explicitly refered to as shown) and matches only some specific types.

 To cast the integer constant `42` to this specific type, a custom literal is available (`_i`), which is also defined in a separate namespace.